This course is under review for 2020. Course registration will open to accepted students once courses are confirmed.

 What happens in your brain when you decide to buy a lottery ticket or go on a date with someone?
 What about when you spend hundreds of dollars on an expensive gadget that you stop using after a few months, or when you decide to say something that you should have known would be embarrassing?
 Are economic decisions and decisions in general the result of a messy fight between a 'rational' part of your brain and an 'irrational' one, or is decision-making all the result of one underlying and possibly unconscious mechanism?
-This course is designed to give a tour of the brain in its capacity as the 'organ of economics', exploring the neuroscience of decision-making and its implications for how we think about rationality and the nature of value.
+This course is designed to give a tour of the brain in its capacity as the 'organ of economics', exploring the neuroscience of decision-making and its implications for how we think about free will, value, and rationality.
 It should thus be of interest to anyone curious about how and why we make the decisions we make and how, if possible, to make them better, so students in this course will be uniquely well-situated to understand why they decided to take it!

 Neuroeconomics is an exciting and interdisciplinary field aimed at a unified understanding of economic decision-making and decision-making more generally.
 Its goal is to bridge the gap between neuroscience on the one hand and behavioral economics and game theory on the other.

-The focus throughout will be on how the brain represents things as having different degrees of value and disvalue.
+A central focus throughout will be on how the brain represents things as having different degrees of value and disvalue.
 A core part of that investigation concerns the mechanisms by which we come to 'see' something as valuable, the dynamics of weighing values against each other, and the connection to motivation and behavior.

 Students can expect to get an accessible primer on neuroscience and a more in-depth introduction to recent research with practical implications for the decisions we make in our lives.